hexa-org/policy/specs/IDQL-core-specification.md

 [JSON Schema Specification](https://json-schema.org) to formalize its [format](../schema/idql-policy.schema.json) for validation purposes.

 The media type for IDQL YAML is `application/idql+yaml` and `application/idql+json` for JSON formatted content.

->TODO: write and submit IANA registrations for application/idql+json and application/idql+yaml.
-Note: `text/yaml` though popular is not formally defined. `text` media type is intended for unstructured textual data.
-See Sec 4.2.1 and 4.2.5 of RFC6838.

 ---
-## 3.0 Policy Environment
+## 3.0 IDQL and The Policy Environment

 In order to define policy, IDQL assumes a pre-defined set of assets where policy will be deployed which are identified by an identifier.
 Similarly, IDQL assumes a set of